OfqualGovUK/ofqual-recognition-citizen-api/README.md

 ### Setting Details

+- **`Logging:LogLevel:Default`**
+  The default logging level for the service; refer to the [Microsoft Documentation](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loglevel?view=net-9.0-pp) for an explanation of the different levels

+- **`Logging:LogLevel:Microsoft.AspNetCore`**
+  The logging level for AspNetCore specific errors; refer to the [Microsoft Documentation](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loglevel?view=net-9.0-pp) for an explanation of the different levels

+- **`AllowedHosts`**
+  As per the [Microsoft Documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-3.1#host-filtering) - keep this set to wildcard for ease of use

 - **`FeatureFlag:CheckUser`**
   A **boolean** flag used to control whether the system attempts to retrieve application data for the current user.
   When set to `true`, the system will check for an existing user and retrieve their latest application if available.
   When set to `false`, the system will skip this check and treat the user as not eligible for application retrieval or creation.

+- **`FeatureFlag:EmailRecognition`**
+  A **boolean** flag used to control whether an email is sent to the Recognition Team when an application has been submitted.
+  When set to `true`, this is turned on; when set to `false`, the system will skip this email If set to true, you must also provide `GovUkNotify:RecognitionEmailInbox` in your environment variables.

 - **`LogzIo:Environment`**
   Identifies the current environment in the logs (e.g., `DEV`, `PREPROD`, `PROD`).
 This helps differentiate log entries across deployments.